bnc-projects/terraform-ecs-service/README.md

 **This module currently only supports deploying a single task per service.**

-Terraform module which creates a ECS service to be deployed on the specified cluster.
+Terraform module which creates a ECS service to be deployed Fargate or EC2.

 ## Examples